FarnazAdib/Crash_course_on_RL/README.md

 ## Where to start

-You can start by reading about Reinforcement Learning
+The theoretical materials in this repo is nicely summarized in our handout in pdf format available at [https://arxiv.org/abs/2103.04910](https://arxiv.org/abs/2103.04910).
+If you wish to read the materials in this repo, you can start by reading about Reinforcement Learning
 * [An introduction to Reinforcement Learning](RL_Intro.ipynb)